Why giving is good for the soul

 Anne Frank said “No one has ever become poor by giving”

 It has been scientifically proven that giving is good for your health, Not just your mental health but also your physical health.
 When we give, whether it’s money, our time, support, or some advice we feel good knowing we have done good.
 Our contribution has helped someone in some way and made a difference.
-We all thrive to make the world a better place.
+We all strive to make the world a better place.

 The mental health benefits are more obvious, giving to others increases our happiness levels and enhances our self-esteem.
 Our physical health can also be enhanced from giving by reducing blood pressure and enhancing sleep.
 Giving has also been linked to lower rates of heart disease and it may even help you live longer.